 As mentioned in KI#16 about AF (e.g. EES) with a NATted UE IP address, can SA2 support taking NATted UE IP address as input and then exposing the UE External ID to EES?

-Currently there is no specification support for NAT devices controlled by 5GS, as indicated in the following NOTE in TS 23.501 clause 5.6.10.1:
+Currently (in Rel-17) there is no specification support for NAT devices controlled by 5GS, as indicated in the following NOTE in TS 23.501 clause 5.6.10.1:

 NOTE 2: An operator can deploy NAT functionality in the network; the support of NAT is not specified in this release of the specification.